Triad League Info

 (It is recommended that all officials prior to every meet review the league rules)

-A. These rules are specifically designed for closed meets in privately-owned pools and shall govern the conduct of all swimming meets scheduled, sponsored, or sanctioned by the league.
+- These rules are specifically designed for closed meets in privately-owned pools and shall govern the conduct of all swimming meets scheduled, sponsored, or sanctioned by the league.

 The league will generally follow USS rules with a focus of the swimmer not gaining an advantage pertaining to strokes, disqualifications, duties of officials, judging, timing and similar technical matters shall be observed at all league meets unless modified by the rules.
-Short course rules shall apply to all league competition.
+Short course rules shall apply to all league competitions.

-B.The starting time for any meet shall be specified by the host pool and notification given prior to the visiting team at least one week in advance of the meet.
-The starting time shall be no later than 6:30 P.M. unless weather is an issue.
-In the event a meet must be rescheduled, the date and time selected by the host pool for the rescheduled meet must be acceptable to the visiting team
+- The host team will contact the visiting team at least 48 hours before the meet with information about parking, food, and a map of where bullpens are located.
+The meet starting time shall be no later than 6:00 P.M. unless weather is an issue.
+In the event a meet must be rescheduled, the date and time selected by the host pool for the rescheduled meet must be acceptable to the visiting team (Amended 1/2023)

-C.All competitors shall report to the host pool no later than one hour before the meet is scheduled and shall immediately proceed to their assigned area.
-The coaches or team representatives shall report to the scoring table with scratches or authorized substitutions no later than twenty minutes before the meet is scheduled to begin. (see paragraph 5.)
+- All competitors shall report to the host pool no later than one hour before the meet is scheduled and shall immediately proceed to their assigned area.
+(Amended 1/2023)

-• Warm-ups for the home team will begin at 5:00 P.M. until 5:25.
+Warm-ups for the home team will begin at 5:00 P.M. until 5:25.
 The visiting team will warm-up from 5:25 P.M. until 5:50.
 The pool will be clear of swimmers ten minutes before the meet is to begin.
 Swimmers will report to their assigned area and hold themselves ready to report immediately to the clerk of course when their events are called.
 The meet will start at 6:00 P.M.

-D.Spectators shall be strictly controlled, and reasonable measures shall be taken to ensure that spectators do not interfere with the officials in the performance of their duties.
+- Spectators shall be strictly controlled, and reasonable measures shall be taken to ensure that spectators do not interfere with the officials in the performance of their duties.
 The official team representatives (meet directors) may consult the stroke judge if necessary but shall refrain from doing so while an event is in progress.

-E.No event will be delayed pending the late arrival of a competitor.
+- No event will be delayed pending the late arrival of a competitor.

-F.The order of events for meets will be Free Relays at the beginning of the meet with the Medley Relays occurring at the end.
+- The order of events for meets will be Free Relays at the beginning of the meet with the Medley Relays occurring at the end.
 (Amended May 18, 1996) The order of events for the Championship meet will be as indicated in Swimmingly.
 (Amended 7/2021)

-G.It is not the purpose of the Triad Swim League rules contained herein to set standards of care for the safety of the competitor.
+- It is not the purpose of the Triad Swim League rules contained herein to set standards of care for the safety of the competitor.
 Safety considerations should be addressed by the competitor and community pool organization where the meet is held.

 2. Eligibility

-A.Only the families with full swimming privileges and active members of a swim club in good standing or a neighborhood that does not have a swim team are allowed to participate.
+- Only the families with full swimming privileges and active members of a swim club in good standing are allowed to participate.
 Under unusual circumstances, the Executive Board may grant exceptions to this provision.
-(Amended 1/2015)
+(Amended 1/2015) (Amended 1/2023)

-B.Recruiting swimmers outside jurisdiction (i.e. the neighborhood) is NOT permitted.
-Any intentional breech of this rule will result in forfeiture of the meet(s) in question.
+- Recruiting club swimmers outside jurisdiction (i.e. the neighborhood) is NOT permitted.
+You can invite swimmers from other neighborhoods who do not have a neighborhood swim team but they still need to meet the membership rules in section 2.A.
+Any intentional breach of this rule will result in forfeiture of the meet(s) in question.
+(Amended 4/2024)

-C.The eligibility of the competitor to compete in particular age groups shall be determined by his or her age on June 1.
+- The eligibility of the competitor to compete in particular age groups shall be determined by his or her age on June 1.
 The uppermost age group will consist of persons 15-18 years of age.
 (Amended 1/2015)

-D.In relays, competitor’s 8-and-under may be moved up one age group to compete in a relay.
-(Propose to change this to 6 and under)
+- In relays, competitor’s 6-and-under may be moved up one age group to compete in a relay.
+(Amended 1/2023)

 Competitor’s 9-and-older can be moved up to any age group above their own in